According to an article describing the life and descendants

 Wheeling , West

-overlooking the Ohio River .
+Virginia Ohio River .
 Rest in Peace from your thankful 3rd great-granddaughter, also a nurse.